mrnninster/The_Plug/README.md

 Please use the snippets provided so you canconnect properly.
 However if you still encounter issues you can contact me on twitter using @mrnninster or mail me adefolahan@plugai.xyz.
 You could also use the message function at the top of your dashboard, this should open up your mail app directly

+## RESPONSE
+Please be aware that all responses will come as json responses as shown below

 ## NEXT
 I will be updating the system soon with provision for videos, live feed, audion as well as text, Please give this repo a star if you like this project and remeber to share, also send me your implementations i would love to see what you do with this